-Here we will limit ourselves to discuss the main physical properties of spin glasses and list some different systems that share the same properties.
+In these notes we will limit ourselves to discuss the main physical properties of spin glasses and list different systems that share the same properties.
 Spin glasses are very interesting for many reasons~\cite{Pa07b}: \begin{itemize} \item Spin glasses are the simplest example of {\it glassy systems}.
 Glassy systems are a class of disordered systems that share a common phenomenology, characterized by a very slow dynamics in the low temperature phase.
-In spin glasses, there is a highly non-trivial mean field approximation where one can study phenomena that have been discovered for the first time in this context, the most striking one being {\it the existence of many equilibrium states}\footnote{This sentence is too vague: one should discuss its precise mathematical meaning; although we will present later a physically reasonable definition, for a careful discussion see Refs. \cite{NS96,Pa98,MPRRZ00,BB04}.}. \item The study of spin glasses opens a very important window for studying off-equilibrium behavior of glassy systems, \ie their dynamic evolution when abruptly cooled into the low-temperature phase starting form high temperature.
-In this framework it is possible to derive some of the main properties of a generic glassy systems, \eg history dependent response \cite{BY86,MPV87,FH91}; this property, in the context of mean field approximation, is in fact related to the existence of many equilibrium states.
-Aging and the related violations of the equilibrium fluctuation dissipation relations emerge in a natural way and they can be studied in this simple setting \cite{CK93,Cu02,BCKM97}. \item The theoretical concepts and the tools developed in the study of spin glasses are based on two logically equivalent, but very different, methods: the algebraic broken replica symmetry method and the probabilistic cavity approach \cite{MPV87}.
-They have a wide domain of applications.
+In spin glasses, there is a highly non-trivial mean field approximation where one can study phenomena that have been discovered for the first time in this context, the most striking one being {\it the existence of many equilibrium states}\footnote{This sentence is too vague: one should discuss its precise mathematical meaning; although we will present later a physically reasonable definition, for a careful discussion see Refs. \cite{NS96,Pa98,MPRRZ00,BB04}.}. \item The study of spin glasses opens a very important window for studying the out-of-equilibrium behavior of glassy systems, \ie their dynamic evolution when abruptly cooled into the low-temperature phase starting form high temperature.
+In this framework it is possible to derive some of the main properties of generic glassy systems, such as their history-dependent response \cite{BY86,MPV87,FH91}.
+This property, in the context of mean field approximation, is related to the existence of many equilibrium states.
+Aging and the related violations of the equilibrium fluctuation dissipation relations emerge in a natural way and can be studied within this simple setting \cite{CK93,Cu02,BCKM97}. \item The theoretical concepts and the tools developed in the study of spin glasses are based on two logically equivalent although very different, methods: the algebraic broken replica symmetry method and the probabilistic cavity approach \cite{MPV87}.
+Both have a wide domain of applications.
 Some of the properties that appear in the mean field approximation, like ultrametricity, are unexpected and counterintuitive. \item Spin glasses also provide a testing ground for a more mathematically inclined probabilistic approach: the rigorous proof of the correctness of the solution of the mean field model came out after twenty years of efforts where new ideas, \eg new variational principles~\cite{Gu03}, were at the basis of a recent rigorous proof (see \cite{Ta03} and \cite{FT06} for a concise explanation of the main ideas) of the correctness of the mean field approximation in the case of the infinite range Sherrington-Kirkpatrick and $p$-spin models that we will introduce below. \end{itemize}